gwongwen/solar_pi0_ws_abp/02-configuration/README_CONF.md

     - After you account was created, you have to create a new application : Name of this application --> solar-pi0-ws-app

     - After that, you have to add a new end device on this application.
-You have to complete the various fields using the available file .env in 01-hardware/tests in manually mode :
+You have to complete the various fields using the available data below in manually mode :
         Frequency Plan                  Europe 863-870 MHz (SF9 for RX2 - Recommended)
         LoRaWAN Version                 MAC V1.0
         Regional Parameter Version      PHY V1.0